(“Appeal to Reason”)

 Due to the union connections of George Jones, she joined the Knights of Labour in the early 1880s.
 It is likely that she was involved with various attempts to establish unions during the 1870s and although she says she attended meetings of the Knights, listening to their splendid speakers, this may have been so, but women were only admitted to full membership in 1881.

 The Knights of Labour were then headed by Terence Powderly of Scranton, Pennsylvania, an Irish Catholic, whose family roots are in County Meath in Ireland, and with whom she had a lifelong friendship.
-Powderly, although a moderate who believed more in education than strikes as a source of labour change, managed to ensure that the Knights became the first nationwide organisation of Labour.
+Powderly, although a moderate in labour matters and who believed more in education than strikes as a source of change, managed to ensure that the Knights became the first nationwide organisation of labour.

 (Left: Mother Jones in 1909 with Terence Powderly)

-The Labour movement was seeking a platform to negotiate for a place in the economy, and Powderly laid a framework for the Knights as the acceptable and recognized advocates and forum for advancing the workers class interests.
-The Knights attempted to unite all workers of an employer in an industrial union type structure and by their solidarity and public announcements created the opportunity for labour unions to become a united political force which the government and employers might one day have to deal with.
+The Labour movement was seeking a platform to negotiate for a place in the national economic table discussions.
+Powderly helped to lay a framework for the Knights as the acceptable and recognized advocates and forum for advancing the workers class interests.
+The Knights attempted to unite all workers of an employer in an industrial union type structure.
+By their solidarity and public announcements, the organisation created the opportunity for labour unions to become a united political force which the government and employers might one day have to deal with.

 3.2 Growing Militancy of Labour.

-Mary Jones certainly experienced the growing militancy of the unions and organised labour in the America of the 1870s when employers began to cut wages.
+Mary Jones experienced the growing militancy of the unions and organised labour in the America of the 1870s when employers began to cut wages and she witnessed the government’s harsh response.
 America’s largest corporation at the time, Pennsylvania Railroad which employed 30,000, tried to cut wages by 10% and their workers went on strike in July 19th, 1877.

-In Pittsburgh, state troops opened fire to disperse crowds of workers and 20 were killed including women and children.
-This was followed by a huge riot which almost destroyed the railway systems and led to a nationwide strike involving over 100,000 workers, during which at least 100 died and many others were wounded.
+In Pittsburgh, state troops opened fire to disperse crowds of workers and 20 were killed, including women and children.
+This was followed by widespread riots, which almost destroyed the railway systems and led to a nationwide strike involving over 100,000 workers, during which at least 100 died and many others were wounded.

 3.3 The Molly Maguires

 While it is likely that a secret society (one of many) originated along the Ulster/Connaught border region in Ireland and was later transplanted by emigration to mining communities where oppression continued, it remains difficult to establish its composition as an organised and cohesive entity.
-Due to its clandestine and secretive interactions; many of those Irish involved spoke the native Irish language among themselves, and with the erratic nature of the violent activities, it is difficult to precisely locate as a structured organisation.
+Due to its clandestine and secretive interactions; many of those Irish involved spoke the native Irish language among themselves, and with the erratic nature of the violent activities taking place across the mining communities, it is impossible to precisely locate the Molly Maguires as a structured or independent organisation.
+It may have been largely a fictional creation of the Pinkerton Detective Agency to justify repression of the coal miners, and the elimination of their leaders.

-Many miners had been joining the Workingmen’s Benevolent Association (WBA) led by Irish born John Siney, to seek better wages, shorter hours and safer conditions.
-Failing to make any progress, and with a growing number of murders of Irish union activists, a group of Irish miners began to retaliate and shoot strike-breakers known as scabs, bomb mines and railroad infrastructure.
+Many miners had joined the Workingmen’s Benevolent Association (WBA) led by Irish born John Siney, to seek better wages, shorter hours and safer conditions.
+Failing to make any progress, and with an increasing number of attacks and murders of Irish union activists, groups of Irish miners began to retaliate and shoot strike-breakers known as scabs, bomb mines and railroad infrastructure.

 (Left: the death warrant of Jack Keogh of the Molly Maguires)

-Some of the miners were certainly members of the Ancient Order of Hibernians (AOH), which was a conservative Catholic fraternal organisation, but was far removed from the criminality and murder with which Gowan smeared many of those men.
+Some of the miners were certainly members of the Ancient Order of Hibernians (AOH), which was a conservative, sometimes very sectarian, Catholic fraternal organisation, but it was far removed from the criminality and murder with which Gowan smeared many of those men.

-Gowan succeeded also in smashing the existing labour organisations as he managed to link and associate the terrorism of the Molly Maguires to the peaceful Workingmen’s Benevolent Association in the media.
-The WBA disintegrated and became ineffectual adding to the despair of the miners, curtailing their attempts to organise and effectively silencing the most active union agitators.
+Gowan succeeded also in smashing the existing labour organisations.
+He achieved this by linking and associating the terrorism of the Molly Maguires to the peaceful Workingmen’s Benevolent Association in the media and in the wider public mind.
+The WBA disintegrated, adding to the despair of the miners, curtailing their attempts to organise and effectively silencing by the terror of hanging, the most active union agitators.

 (Molly Maguires Banner Cork No 3 Branch ITGWU).
 Made by Jer.
 O’Leary.

 This case attracted enormous attention at the time and the sense of anger and injustice was widely remembered in Irish community folklore.
-The Molly Maguires may have been spoken about in whispers and with a fearful fear of reviving the past, but these men are commemorated in story and song within mining communities and in the public consciousness in Irish circles down to the present day.
+The Molly Maguires may have been spoken about in whispers and with a fear of reviving the past, but these men are commemorated in story, film and song within mining communities and in the public consciousness in Irish circles down to the present day.
+Every Irish trade union leader heard the story of the Molly Maguires from birth.
+Occasionally, it was used as a derogatory term for groups of Irish people.

 Unlike some of her later Irish male union organisers, Mother Jones was not going to be silenced by the tale of the hangings of the Molly Maguires and she found a very receptive audience among their sons and daughters, when she tramped the roads, as she arrived to speak in their mining communities’ less than a generation later.